All Articles/

 1. Sagging or Buckling Ceiling

 A ceiling that appears to sag, buckle, or develop unexplained water stains may be compromised by termite damage to the structural joists above.
-This is especially concerning because it can indicate significant structural weakness.
+This can indicate significant structural weakness.

 2. Visible Termite Swarmers